Random walk model of consumption: Model

 Applying the definition of expectations to equation ((2)) will give:

 where $\epsilon_{2}$ is the innovation term.
 Equation ((3)) suggests that consumption is a random walk because consumption is a function of only consumption from the previous period plus the innovation term.

 Implications

 Robert Hall’s rational expectation approach to consumption creates implications for forecasting and analyzing economic policies.
 “If consumers obey the permanent-income hypothesis and have rational expectations, then only unexpected policy changes influence consumption.
 These policy changes take effect when they change expectations.”
-Though the policy changes affect consumption only as much as they affect permanent income.
+Though the policy changes affect consumption only as much as they affect forecast permanent income.
 Furthermore, only new information about policies can affect permanent income.
 This model implies that changes in consumption are unpredictable because consumers change their consumption only when they receive news about their lifetime resources.

 Advantages

 Use of the Euler equations to estimate consumption appears to have advantages over traditional models.
 First, using Euler equations is simpler than conventional methods.
 This avoids the need to solve the consumer's optimization problem and is the most appealing element of using Euler equations to some economists.